 “The Seven’s mission is to deliver ‘compelling moments’ to audiences around the world with stories developed and produced in completely new ways, right here from Japan,” said The Seven’s president Tatsuo Sugai.
 “Today, our team is finally at the starting line.
 Joining us are producers with experience developing global titles, and a seasoned business team who will all have access to state of the art production facilities.
 In combination with our partnership with Netflix, we are full steam ahead to bring best-in-class stories to the world.”

 Added Morii: “The success of Alice in Borderland convinced us that stories from Japan can reach global audiences.
-It’s a great example that compelling visuals created with incredible attention to detail by Japanese local creators the hearts of fans worldwide.”
+It’s a great example that compelling visuals created with incredible attention to detail by Japanese local creators [can touch] the hearts of fans worldwide.”

 The Seven team also has an agreement in place that will give it access to an expansive new production facility of over 10,000 square feet, currently under construction in Midoriyama Studio City in Yokohama, Japan.
 The facility is expected to be one of the largest and most up-to-date soundstages in the Tokyo metropolitan area, which is currently direly short on studio space amid a growing boom in local production.